maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Number of wireless connections needed
 + Traffic analysis
 + **Feedback : The modular requirements RFP element includes the number of wireless connections that are needed and a in-depth traffic analysis.**
++ traffic flow analysis
++ **Feedback : The traffic flow analysis will help you determine many variables that will assist you in understanding what is needed when developing the new design.**

 ### aspects of greenfield projects
 + New networks with few or no restraints to consider.